 Climate change, cyber-warfare, nuclear weapons, terrorism – the security challenges facing the international community in the 21st century are diverse and complex.
 The International Security Policy Scholarship is intended for students who are passionate about international security and wish to pursue a career in this field.

 This scholarship is offered in cooperation with the Centre for International Security.

 - Available for the Master of International Affairs

 MIA applicants with demonstrated academic or professional interest in international security and the challenges that arise in a complex, global multi-level system.

 How to apply

-Interested applicants should submit their applications and letters of motivation before 1 April 2019.
-Shortlisted candidates will be contacted on a rolling basis and interviewed by a faculty member of the Hertie School.
+Interested applicants should submit their application and essay before 1 May.
+Shortlisted candidates will be contacted for an interview.